google/android-riscv64/README.md

 [AOSP cuttlefish setup](https://source.android.com/docs/setup/create/cuttlefish-use)
 instructions.

-Note that you need at least qemu 8.1 (and qemu 9.0 has important fixes for the V extension), so you'll probably want to use the prebuilt qemu binaries in AOSP (as shown in the example commands below).
+Note that you need at least qemu 8.1. qemu 9.0 has important fixes for the V extension, and qemu 9.2 has some good speedups for V too.

 ### Getting to a shell (faster, but no graphics)